reselbob/simple-node-grpc/README.md

 This is a project intended to demonstrate how to run both a gRPC server and web client that uses the server.

-Both client and server are written in Node.js.
+Both client CLI tool and server are written in Node.js.

 ## General Installation